How to make a $2 softbox in 5 minutes

 I’m a novice but I learn really fast.
 Do you have more pics of the soft box that you can display all four sides?

-Sorry, Robert, those are the only pictures I have.
+3. Sorry, Robert, those are the only pictures I have.
 Look on the top of the box, see that rectangular cutout?
 That’s where the head of the speedlite goes.
 WIth the flash head down like this, set the flash on top of the box so that the part of the flash that emits the light points down into the box and the front of the flash body is resting on the box.

-4. Robert Freeman jr Says:
+4. Robert Freeman jr Avatar

 Thanks Jan, I got it now.
 Great idea and great effects from such a homemade contraption that really works just as great as the commercial made Softbox.